matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Language/insert-on-duplicate.md

 ## **Constraints**

-1. `INSERT ...
-ON DUPLICATE KEY UPDATE` only supports 1 unique constraint and does not support multiple unique constraints.
-2. Unique key are not currently supported with `INSERT ...
+Unique key are not currently supported with `INSERT ...
 ON DUPLICATE KEY UPDATE`, and since unique key can be null, some unknown errors can occur.